New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Alzheimer's disease is the most common form of dementia (dementia).
-This neurological disease is characterized by progressive deterioration of speech and memory, afterwards the patient can not do without outside help.
+Alzheimer's disease is the most common form of dementia.
+This neurological disease is characterized by progressive deterioration of speech and memory, and subsequently the patient cannot manage without outside help.

 Read also: